-Residents must properly complete a move-out at the time they vacate any student housing unit and any time they move into a different space.
-Improper check-outs may be subject to a fine which will be noted on the damage summary.
+Residents must properly complete a checkout at the time they vacate any student housing unit or any time they move into a different space.
+Improper Checkouts will result in a $50 fine which will be noted on the damage summary.
 Proper check-out procedures will be communicated to all residents by their area Resident Director.

 To complete a proper move-out, the resident must do the following:

-- During periods NOT at the end of the semester, schedule a traditional check-out appointment or request an express check-out with your area’s front desk at least one business day in advance.
+- During periods NOT at the end of the semester, request an express check-out with your area’s front desk at least one business day in advance.
 This can be done by calling your area’s office.
 (See phone numbers below.)
-Times for traditional check-outs (with staff present) can be completed Monday-Friday between 8pm-10pm or 10am-9pm on Saturdays or Sundays.
 Express check-outs are available on demand via the express check-out envelope system.

 - Remove all personal possessions from the unit and complete all cleaning prior to the scheduled move-out time.